biigbang0001/wallet-nito/README.md

 ## Generated Keys Counter

 The frontend expects a working counter endpoint and a writable counter file.
-If missing, the UI will error.

 1. Create storage & set permissions: